A brief look at multiple expansion and its affects on returns.

 “Since 1989, earnings growth has driven 56% of returns, compared to just 25% for multiple expansion and 19% for dividends.
 However, by calendar year, in 18 of the last 35 years, the contribution from multiple expansion outpaced the earnings growth contribution.”

-So the market has returned around 12.3% per year over the last 35 years and multiple expansion is responsible for 2.5% of that.
-Over a 35 year period thats actually a huge difference.
+So, the market has returned around 12.3% per year over the last 35 years, and multiple expansion is responsible for 2.5% of that.
+Over a 35-year period, that’s actually a huge difference.

-Just to put it into perspective, if you were to remove that multiple and only rely on earnings growth and dividends, a $100k investment would have turned into $2.65 million by year 35.
+Just to put it into perspective, if you were to remove that multiple and only rely on earnings growth and dividends, a $100k investment would have turned into $2.4 million by year 35.
 But if you were to add back 2.5% for multiple expansion, that same investment would be worth almost $5.8 million, almost 120% more.
 It’s incredible what an additional 2.5% can do over a long period of time.

 A few hypothetical examples of multiple expansion

 Below represents the returns that you would expect from multiple expansion alone over various periods of time.
-The Y axis represents investment periods between 10-30 years.
+The Y axis represents investment periods between 10 - 30 years.
 The X axis represents a multiple increase of between 50% - 200%.

 This brings up another important discussion.
 Earnings growth combined with multiple expansion.